akrezic1/BSImagePicker/README.md

                .hideGalleryTile() //Default: show.
 Set this if you don't want to further let user select from a gallery app.
 In such case, I suggest you to set maximum displaying images to Integer.MAX_VALUE.
                .setTag("A request ID") //Default: null.
 Set this if you need to identify which picker is calling back your fragment / activity.
                .dismissOnSelect(true) //Default: true.
 Set this if you do not want the picker to dismiss right after selection.
 But then you will have to dismiss by yourself.
-               .build();
+               .setCameraTitle("Take a photo") //Default: null.
+Set this to show text below camera icon .setGalleryTitle("Choose from gallery") //Default: null.
+Set this to show text below gallery icon .build();
 ```